- About Us

 You don't have to bring something to take something home.
 Items available as long as they last.
 Best selection is normally at the start or even a little early.
 Rain or shine!
-Indoors if weather is rainy outside.
+Exchange will be indoors.

 Many local citizens gather at the library to drink coffee and enjoy snacks.
 There is a freewill donation taken.
 All are welcome, but come prepared to defend your political opinions!

 A potluck lunch is held every Tuesday in the Marceline Turner room.
 Bring your favorite dish and join the conversation!

 Bring yoga mat if possible, but there will be a few extra mats available.
 Donations to instructor acceptable.